enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Linux/linux-kill.md

 - will send a [`SIGTERM`](linux-standard-signal.md) signal to the process
 - which give process a chance to clean up before exit
 - `-TERM(15)`: gracefully stop a process

+`kill -0 %PID`

+- check if a process exists